 Why do we even need to administer an antihistamine?

-In the next blog we will discuss another essential drug; Albuterol.
-This is administered via a ‘puffer’ which individuals inhale through their mouths.
+In the next blog, we will discuss another essential drug, Albuterol.
+This is administered via a ‘puffer’, which individuals inhale through their mouths.

-Dr. F. Keshavarz Dentistry, Brampton’s Gentle Dentist
+Dr. F. Keshavarz Dentistry, DDS